John Mason Neale: Life

+The last three are included in the poem of Bernard of Cluny, De Contemptu Mundi, translated by him in full.

 Death and legacy

 Since Neale died on 6 August 1866, the Feast of the Transfiguration, he is commemorated by the Anglican churches on the following day, 7 August.
-Neale is honored in the Church of England and in the Episcopal Church that day.
+Neale is honoured in the Church of England and in the Episcopal Church that day.

 Neale and Catherine Winkworth are commemorated together in the Calendar of Saints of the Evangelical Lutheran Church in America on 1 July, the anniversary of Winkworth's death.
 Neale was buried in St Swithun's churchyard, East Grinstead.